StephenWattam/LWAC/docs/User/concepts.md

 ### File Formats
-Each of the files within a corpus, with the exception of the metadata database, is a serialised ruby object, as defined in `/lib/shared/data_types.rb`.
+Each of the files within a corpus, with the exception of the metadata database, is a YAML-serialised ruby object, as defined in `/lib/shared/data_types.rb`.